isomerpages/gb-assist/pages/solutionrepo/solution2157.md

 #### Description

-A machine that mix and fill substrate bags with various nutrients that’s necessary for growing of crops.
+A machine that mix and fill substrate bags with various nutrients that's necessary for growing of crops.

 #### Details of Solution